-IAS 41 Definition: The management by an entity of the biological transformation and harvest of biological assets for:
+IAS 41 Definition of agriculture activity: The management by an entity of the biological transformation and harvest of biological assets for:

 - Distribution at no charge or for a nominal charge; or